l33tdaima/l33tdaima/p340h/README.md

 ### Optimal Approach O(N)
 - We approach by trying to solve the maxLen for substring ending with `s[i], i=0..N-1`.
-- We need to remember the count of each char, when a count changes from 0 to 1, distinct ++, distinct --, vice versa.
+- We need to remember the count of each char, when a count changes from 0 to 1, distinct ++, otherwise, distinct --
 - Whenever we find distinct > k, we need to move forward the substrStart index in order to satisfy the restriction
 - `maxLen = max(maxLen, i - substrStart + 1)`

 #GOOGL #AppDynamics #Coupang
+#GOOGL.MJ

 #Hash Table #String